jgaa/stbl/README.md

 - expires-ansi: Ansi-date when the article expires.
 - expires: The time the article expires
 - expires: The time the article expires.
+- if-next: The template next.html expanded, if there is a next page.
+- if-prev: The template prev.html expanded, if there is a previous page.
+- if-up: The template up.html expanded, if this is an article in a series.
 - if-updated: Updated date, including the "Updated label - defined in template updatedate.html) if the article as updated after is was published.
 If not, this macro is empty.
 - lang: The language for the site, typically used as &lt;html lang={{lang}}&gt;
 - list-articles: A list of articles to be placed in a series cover-page or frontpage.
 Only available when rendering these special pages.
 - menu: The rendered code fot the menu.
-- if-next: The template next.html expanded, if there is a next page.
 - next: The relative path to the next page (if the front-page is generated over several pages).
 - now: The current date (when the site was rendered).
-- if-prev: The template prev.html expanded, if there is a previous page.
 - prev: The relative path to the previous page (if the front-page is generated over several pages).
 - program-name: The name of the generator (stbl).
 - program-version: The version of the generator.